The Commonwealth Land Office And Its Records

 For a thorough understanding of both the history of the Commonwealth Land Office and the potential research use and contents of its records, researchers should consult the Record Group 17 finding aids and also Donna Bingham Munger's book Pennsylvania Land Records: A History and Guide for Research (1991).

 You can use our records to do searches on your own, or you can pay for an archivist to do a search for you and send you the results.
-Print out and mail our Land Records Order Form (PDF, 106 K) with the specified payment to request that a land records search be done for you.
-Whether filling out the form or beginning your research on your own, you will need to provide three basic pieces of information as described below.
+Print out and mail our Land Records Order Form (PDF) with the specified payment to request that a land records search be done for you.
+Whether filling out the form or beginning your research on your own, you will need to provide three basic pieces of information as described in the next section below.

 - COUNTY in which land was located at the time of purchase

 - Approximate DATE of purchase (application, warrant, patent)

 To Conduct Your Own Land Records Research Begin With These Indexes